richardso21/resume/RSOresume.typ

   "Software Engineering Intern (ML)",
   ("05/2024", "08/2024"),
 )[
+  - Analyzed developer experience across AWS through quantitative features extracted from recorded workflow sessions.
-  - Member of an investigative research team that quantitatively analyzes user and developer experience across AWS.
+  // - Member of an investigative research team that quantitatively analyzes user and developer experience across AWS.
   - *Reduced runtime by 85%* for a data pipeline by leveraging a parallelized fork-join model with AWS Lambda functions.
-  - Automated activity labeling of user session screenshots using Amazon Rekognition, Textract, and Anthropic's Claude LLMs.
+  - Automated activity labeling of session screenshots using Amazon Rekognition, Textract, and Anthropic's Claude LLMs.
 ]

 #resumeEntry(